 Each local, regional, or national bank has its own financing program with unique rates and conditions.
-Familiarize yourself with them before applying for and accepting a loan.
+Some are designed for home improvement.

 2. Use a credit union to borrow funds for a pool.

-As a result, they typically put a high emphasis on serving members—their shareholders—and with lower fees and interest rates than those common with banks.
+As a result, they typically put a high emphasis on serving members—their shareholders.
+They do so with lower fees and interest rates than are common with banks.

 Joining one is easy if you fall into a category of allowed membership.
 For example, some limit membership to those in certain occupational groups (e.g., nurse, teacher, military).

 If you have credit cards with high limits, you may be able to use one or more to charge all or part of your pool purchase.

-Others might readily swipe a card for the entire contract amount—but only if you pay the merchant service fee (typically 3%) charged by the card processor.
+Others might readily swipe a card for the entire contract amount—but only if you pay the merchant service fee (typically three percent) charged by the card processor.

 Before going the credit card route, be sure you can repay the borrowed amount.
 Plot out a repayment plan and budget for yourself.

-Keep in mind that it might be worthwhile to pay for only a portion of the construction with a credit card and use another option for the balance.
+Some pool buyers find it helpful to pay for only a portion of the construction with a credit card and use another funding source for the balance.

-4. Finance your backyard resort with a home-equity loan.
+4. Finance your backyard resort with a home equity loan.

 Your home equity is the difference between the market value of your home and the mortgage balance owed on it.

-You can obtain this kind of loan from the same lender that holds your original mortgage payments or from an entirely new, different lender.
+You can obtain this kind of loan from the same lender that holds your original mortgage payments.
+But you can also find one with an entirely new, different lender.

 Do your research for a lender that offers this kind of finance program.
-In fact, although the interest rates on a home-equity loan may be higher than the one on your original mortgage, they are still relatively low.
+In fact, although the interest rates on a home equity loan may be higher than the ones on your original mortgage, they are still relatively low.